 Make the greens

 - In a large pot, add a tablespoon of olive oil and the sliced onions.
+Season with half the paprika.
 Saute until tender.

-- Season to your preference, but the flavor from the stock should be all you need.
+- Season to your preference with more paprika, salt, pepper if you feel the need, but the flavor from the stock should be enough.